I bet you’ve come across the push/pull/legs split somewhen across your training’s journey. Many folks structure their workouts using this principle!

 I would suggest working out mo/tu/we/th/fr/sa and having Sundays off, relaxing, doing some other activities, or caring for your outside-of-the-gym-life.

 I like this split, because you got 2 separate leg sessions.
 Therefore you don’t have to squat and deadlift in one session.
 Let me tell you – if you go heavy on both – that’s no fun day.
 It’s a day you fear beforehand.

-As you should know now – push/pull/leg splits are freakin versatile.
+As you should know now – push/pull/legs training splits are freakin versatile.
 If I would write down every creative idea this one would get a reallyyyyy long post.
 Even for my standards.

 Let’s say you want to build strength and got 3 days at your leisure – because you’re playing soccer on two others and that already covers most of your time:

 That said you choose a 3-day push/pull/legs split: